alekseygenerozov/hydro/README.md

 The relevant equations are summarized here...

-Much more detail about our model may be found in (paper citation here)
+Much more detail about our model may be found in https://ui.adsabs.harvard.edu/#abs/2015MNRAS.453..775G/abstract

 ##Comment on different galaxy models